masterpointio/masterpoint.io/content/updates/terraform-null-label-advanced.md

 While this is a contrived example, it highlights the big win here: the behavior (returning JSON) only needs to be defined once, and it can be used over and over.

-In the context of terraform, you can think of mixins as reusable configuration files that you can simply drop into any terraform project and immediately get value from.
+In the context of Terraform, you can think of mixins as reusable configuration files that you can simply drop into any Terraform project and immediately get value from.
 In terraform-null-label, the [context.tf file is a mixin](https://github.com/cloudposse/terraform-null-label/blob/main/exports/context.tf), and we’re going to be looking at that advanced usage below.

-## Where Context.tf is Used
+## Where `context.tf` is Used

 We’ll be making use of the `context.tf` file.
-This provides a similar functionality to the mixin example from OO languages.
+This provides functionality similar to the mixin example from OOP languages.
 Using this special file "object", we can pass around label metadata between modules while only having to define it once via variables.
-There are two primary areas within a Terraform configurations where `context.tf` is used:
+There are two primary areas within Terraform configurations where `context.tf` is used:

 1. **[Root Modules](https://developer.hashicorp.com/terraform/language/modules#the-root-module)** - When `context.tf` is included at the base of a root module, it enables the developer to pass all of the important label variables to that root module **without** having to specify those variable blocks and it creates the root `null-label` module.